Small Pilgrim Places Directory

 For the protection of all, visit safely.
 Health and Safety and safeguarding are the responsibility of each SPP and their parent organisation, but if you have any concerns about the safeguarding of any individual contact the relevant authority, normally the police.

-An early 19th century free church built by Mary and Ann Parminter adjacent to their home A La Ronde, now a National Trust property, on the edge of Exmouth.
-The Charity of Mary Parminter owns the 3 acre meadow in which the chapel is set along with 5 modern alms-houses and an early 19th century manse.
-Point in View chapel is an unusual square ...
+This independent chapel was built in 1811 built by Mary and Ann Parminter adjacent to their home, A La Ronde, now a National Trust property, The Mary Parminter Charity owns and maintains the 3 acre meadow in which the chapel is set along with 5 modern alms-houses and an early 19th century Manse.
+Point in View chapel is an unusual square building ...